kabiromohd/Life_Expectancy_Prediction/README.md

 docker build -t midtermproj .
 ```

-followed by this docker command
+followed by this docker command which runs the docker image created

 ```
 docker run -it --rm -p 9690:9690 midtermproj